 - Scones are best enjoyed right away, though leftover scones keep well at room temperature or in the refrigerator for 2 extra days.

-Always be gentle with scone dough.
+- Be Gentle: Always be gentle with scone dough.
 If you overwork this dough, the sprinkles may begin to bleed their color.
-Avoid using nonpareils (the little balls) in the scone dough as they're known to bleed their color.
+Avoid using nonpareils (the little balls) in the scone dough as they’re known to bleed their color.
 I love nonpareils, so I used them to decorate on top of the baked scones.